Nick Lloyd "The Western Front: A History of the Great War, 1914-1918"

 Ken Follett "The Man from St. Petersburg"

-Another attic find: Upstairs Russian teenage girl falls madly in love with a Downstairs peasant anarchist boy, conceives a child, and is forced into exile a and a shotgun wedding with an English aristocrat.
+Another attic find: Upstairs Russian teenage girl falls madly in love with a Downstairs peasant anarchist boy, conceives a child, and is forced into exile and a shotgun wedding with an English aristocrat.
 They meet 18 years later - in 1914 - when he tries to assassinate a Russian diplomat to torpedo British-Russian negotiations.
 Good plot, we also meet Churchill and Pankhurst, but at times too fluffy and wordy.

 Verdict: interesting read